 Here is a list for indirect voice of customer:

-- Browsing and shopping behavior on your website.
-Use website analytics to observe customer behavior and convert it into the voice of customer.
+- Browsing and shopping behaviour on your website.
+Use website analytics to observe customer behaviour and convert it into the voice of customer.
 How they interact with the website content?
 Which pages have a relative high exit rate?
 Where do most customers abandon the shopping process?

 - Response to email campaigns.
 The open and click rates to your email newsletters and promotional campaigns give you a hint about the customer preferences.
 A careful analysis helps you understand their likes and dislikes